-25, 71], microblogging services like Twitter [74, 75], ecommerce [18], and emerging sensing applications in the Internet of Things [38, 48, 49].
-Given the societal importance of such applications, there is a strong need to cache tiny objects at high performance and low cost (i.e., capital and operational
+Many web services require fast, cheap access to billions of tiny objects, each a few hundred bytes or less.
+Examples include social networks like Facebook or LinkedIn [16, 24, 69], microblogging services like Twitter [72, 73], ecommerce [18], and emerging sensing applications in the Internet of Things [37, 45, 46].
+Given the societal importance of such applications, there is a strong need to cache tiny objects at high performance and low cost (i.e., capital and operational expense).